• Skip to primary navigation

 How to Make Short Rib Ragu – Step by Step

-In a large pot on medium heat, heat 2 tbsp of the olive oil.
+In a large pot on medium heat, heat 2 tablespoon of the olive oil.
 Add pancetta and fry until pancetta is cooked and slightly crisp (photo 1) Remove from the pot and drain on a paper towel.

 Season flour with salt and pepper, and dredge short ribs in flour.
 Add short ribs to the same pot that the pancetta was cooking in.
 Cook the short ribs on each side until browned, about 7 minutes total (photo 2) Remove from the pot.